oaworks/website/README.md

-# oab_static: Open Access Button Website Content
+# Open Access Button Website Content
 Static content of OAButton site like the homepage, blogs and the about page, and the email tempaltes.

 ## How to edit our site